Table of Contents

 Pelvic Inflammatory Disease (PID)

 PID refers to inflammation in the upper genital, or female reproductive tract (which includes your ovaries, uterus, and fallopian tubes.)
-PID is often caused by a number of common infections, including the sexually transmitted diseases (STDs) gonorrhea and chlamydia.
-PID starts after these infections travel up from the vagina to other organs in the body, where they can cause serious damage and lead to infertility.
+PID is often caused by a number of common infections, including the sexually transmitted infections gonorrhea and chlamydia.
+PID starts after these infections travel up from the vagina to other organs in the body, where they can cause serious damage and lead to infertility (hard to get pregnant).

 The most common symptoms of PID are lower belly pain, irregular menstrual cycles, vaginal bleeding when you are not having your period, vaginal discharge, and painful or frequent urinating.
 Women living with HIV who develop PID should be carefully followed by their health care providers since they may need to be hospitalized and treated with antibiotics.